1 Part Course |

 • Investment officers at export credit agencies

-Project & Infrastructure Finance: Mastering the Financing Documentation Suite is an advanced, intensive one-day course designed for experienced professionals involved in the project and infrastructure finance sectors.
+Project & Infrastructure Finance: Mastering the Financing Documentation Suite" is an intensive programme designed for experienced professionals involved in project and infrastructure finance transactions.
+This highly practical programme provides comprehensive coverage of the three pillars of project finance documentation: the Senior Facilities Agreement, security arrangements, and intercreditor structures.

 Number of places: